 Again, there are oodles of great brands to choose from.
 If this is your first time buying a pair of hiking boots or trail shoes, it might be worth checking into some user reviews to give you an idea of other peoples experiences with different makes and models.

-I've listed some of the top and most popular options here on Cool Hiking Gear in easy to read posts.
-You can find the best men's hiking boots listed here and the best women's hiking boots listed here.
+You can find our top recommendations for the best men's hiking boots listed here, and the best women's hiking boots here listed here.
 There we compare some of the top hiking boots available on the market today.

 Size & Fit

 Number one on the search criteria is of course picking the best sized, or should I say ‘best fit’, option for your feet.
 Note I say ‘best fit’ here as I have found considerable differences between a ten and eleven on different makes and models of boots and shoes.